vvvv/visualprogramming.net/content/blog/2018/Development News/vl-groups-and-categories/index.md

 {{< box >}}
 Note:
-When we read TogEdge ~np~[](Control)~/np~, that means there is a node named "TogEdge" in the category "Control".
+When we read `TogEdge (Control)`, that means there is a node named "TogEdge" in the category "Control".
 Also categories are what we see in the NodeBrowser.
-They can be nested, like ~np~Animation.FrameBased and in general~/np~ they are our friends.
+They can be nested, like `Animation.FrameBased` and in general they are our friends.
 {{< /box >}}
 Obviously.
 (Yeah, just wanted to make sure)

 What we had so far was a not so clear mix of all three.
 Let's see what we have in [latest alpha](https://vvvv.org/downloads/previews):
 ## Group

 *Group* patches simply allow you to create more space in a patch by opening a new canvas.
 The groups name is merely used for human readability, vl doesn't care about it at all.
 Create a group by typing "group" in the nodebrowser.
 Groups is what you will be mostly using in your daily project-patching work.
 <!--{SPLIT()}-->
 ![](02_GroupInside.PNG)